ULHPC/puppet-conman/README.md

 This is the main class defined in this module.
 It accepts the following parameters:

 * `$ensure`: *Default*: 'present'.
-Ensure the presence (or absence) of conman
+Ensure the presence (or absence) of conman.
 * `$coredump`: *Default*: false.
 Specifies whether the daemon should generate a core dump file.
 * `$coredumpdir`: Specifies the directory where the daemon tries to write core dump files.
 * `$keepalive`: *Default*: true.
-Specifies whether the daemon will use TCP keep-alives for detecting dead connections
+Specifies whether the daemon will use TCP keep-alives for detecting dead connections.
 * `$loopback`: *Default*: false.
-Specifies whether the daemon will bind its socket to the loopback address, thereby only accepting local client connections directed to that address (127.0.0.1)
+Specifies whether the daemon will bind its socket to the loopback address, thereby only accepting local client connections directed to that address (127.0.0.1).
-* `$port`: specifies the port on which the daemon will listen for client connections.
+* `$port`: Specifies the port on which the daemon will listen for client connections.
-* `$resetcmd`: specifies a command string to be invoked by a subshell upon receipt of the client's "reset" escape
+* `$resetcmd`: Specifies a command string to be invoked by a subshell upon receipt of the client's "reset" escape.
-* `$tcpwrappers`: *Default*: false. specifies whether the daemon will use Wietse Venema's TCP-Wrappers when accepting client connections.
+* `$tcpwrappers`: *Default*: false.
+Specifies whether the daemon will use Wietse Venema's TCP-Wrappers when accepting client connections.
-* `$timestamp`: *Default*:0 (ie, no timestamps). specifies the interval between timestamps written to all console log files.
+* `$timestamp`: *Default*: 0 (i.e. no timestamps).
+Specifies the interval between timestamps written to all console log files.
 The interval is an integer that may be followed by a single-char modifier; 'm' for minutes (the default), 'h' for hours, or 'd' for days.
 * `$serialopts`: *Default*: '9600,8n1' (for 9600 bps, 8 data bits, no parity, 1
              stop bit).
-Specifies default options for local serial devices;
+Specifies default options for local serial devices.

 Use it as follows: